BrighterCommand/Brighter/doc/adr/0004-use-an-envelope-wrapper-with-transports.md

 You implement this interface to provide your behavior, such as using a claim check for a large message.

-We signal that we are using one of these mixins via an attribute as this is consistent with the approach elsewhere
+We signal that we are using one of these mixins via an attribute on the mapper, as this is consistent with the approach elsewhere

 ```csharp